skrattaren/apf.rst/apf.rst

   his huge physique."

-  Someone on a.f.p. asked Terry if the name or the character of Carrot was perhaps inspired by an old American comic called "`Captain Carrot and his Amazing Zoo Crew`_".
+  Someone on a.f.p. asked Terry if the name or the character of Carrot was perhaps inspired by an old American comic called **Captain Carrot and his Amazing Zoo Crew**.
 Terry answered:

   "Never heard of it.
 The TRUE answer is that when I was writing the book an electrician was rewiring our house and the nickname of his red-haired